MBCProject/mbc-markdown/micro-behaviors/data/check-string.md

 Check String
 ============
-Malware may check a string for some characteristics, such as being ascii content or length.
+Malware may check a string for some characteristics, such as being ascii content; credit card number; or length.